MapRock/SemanticWebsOfMeaning/README.md

 Product names, technologies, and platforms mentioned in the examples remain the property of their respective owners.

+## Related Blogs

+- [When Sedans have Four Doors Means Five Different Things](https://eugeneasahara.com/2026/08/24/when-sedans-have-four-doors-means-five-different-things-in-rdf/): This is where knowledge graph people can start to sound like the "Comic book Guy" on the Simpsons or Sheldon Cooper on the Big Bang Theory.
+But AI is a magnitude worse.
+And we'll need to deal with it in an increasingly automated fashion, which means we need to start getting into that mindset.

 ## Repo Copyright

 Copyright © 2026 Eugene Asahara.
 All rights reserved.